theforeman/kafo/README.md

 It also works in interactive mode.

+You may also need to override array parameter with empty array value.
+For this purpose you can use `EMPTY_ARRAY` string as a value.
+Similarly you can use `EMPTY_HASH` for hash parameters.

 ## Hooks

 You may need to add new features to the installer.
 Kafo provides simple hook